 Southern Connecticut has a few small but delightful waterfalls along pretty and clear streams, and this is one of them.
-There really is not anything particularly alluring about this small waterfall, but hiking to the falls involves strolling along a well-signed 2.0 mile loop in the largest of Wallingford's network of conservation properties (68 acres with 2.7 miles of total trail).
-The woods have some attractive segments, and the stream is arguably one of the purest in the area.
+There really is not anything particularly alluring about this small waterfall, but hiking to the falls involves strolling along a well-signed 2.3 mile loop in the largest of Wallingford's network of conservation properties (68 acres).
+The woods have some attractive segments, and the stream is arguably one of the purest in the county.

-From the open area with the power lines, you can hike the Spruce Glen loop in either direction.
+From the power lines, you can hike the Spruce Glen loop in either direction.
 My directions will assume you continue straight and hike the loop counterclockwise.
-The trail also encourages you to take the trail counterclockwise as that is the way the trail signs direct you.
-Cross the power lines and re-enter the woods ahead of you.
-Continue in the woods for 0.1 mile and take a left onto the Spruce Glen Trail.
-Continue hiking north along the Spruce Glen Trail for 0.6 mile (with Spruce Glen Brook sometimes visible on your left) and you will reach a bridge over the brook.
+Cross the power lines and re-enter the woods straight ahead of you.
+Continue in the woods for 0.1 mile and take a left onto the Spruce Glen Trail at a fork.
+Continue hiking north along the Spruce Glen Trail for 0.5 mile (with Spruce Glen Brook sometimes visible on your left) and you will reach a bridge over the brook.
 Cross the bridge and continue the loop by hiking downstream towards the falls with the brook on your left.
-In 0.2 miles you will need to take a left onto a spur trail that loops over to a view of the falls.
+In 0.2 mile you will need to take a left onto a spur trail that loops over to a view of the falls.
+At this point you've hiked a total of about 1.3 miles.
 It is possible to scramble down to the base of the falls but this is not recommended due to the steepness of the terrain.
-Scrambling will also likely cause more erosion to the trail, which is not a good thing.
+Scrambling will undoubtedly cause more erosion to the trail, which is never a good thing.

-After you are done visiting the falls, continue straight ahead and the spur trail will reconnect with the main trail about 300 feet south of where you left it.
-Continue hiking south along the Spruce Glen Trail for 0.6 mile and it will return you to the original junction at the power lines you were at earlier.
-When you reach the start of the loop at the junction at the power lines, take a right and re-enter the woods, following the original way you came back to the parking area on Barnes Road.
+After you are done visiting the falls, continue downstream and the spur trail will reconnect with the main trail in 150 feet, or about 300 feet south of where you originally turned onto it.
+Continue hiking south along the Spruce Glen Trail for 0.5 mile and it will return you to the original junction at the power lines you passed earlier.
+When you reach the start of the loop at the junction at the power lines, take a right and re-enter the woods, following the original way you came back to the parking area on Barnes Rd.

 While these trail instructions may seem complicated, the trail is very well-blazed and has excellent signage on all segments.
 You should not have any problem with navigating this loop.
 The Wallingford Land Trust does offer a free online trail map on its website if you need it.
-We would urge you to wear long pants on this hike as there are some short sections with thorny bushes that will likely brush up against you.
-They were not a huge nuisance, but some visitors may find them disagreeable.
+Long pants are recommended on this hike as there are some short sections with thorny bushes that will likely brush up against you.
+They were not a huge nuisance, but some visitors may find these very short sections of trail disagreeable.